physicell-training/cecam23/code/PhysiMeSS/README.md

 ### Cell_Fibre_Mechanics
 * mymodel_fibremaze.xml and fibre_maze.csv to model cell moving around a maze made of fibres
 * mymodel_potentials.xml and snowplough.csv to model both fibre pushing and rotation by cells
+* mymodel_hinge.xml and hinge.csv to model fibres being rotated at their hinge crosslink point by a cell